MarcLoupias/github_memo_repo/angular/angular-components.md

 Events are no more then GOTO in an asynchronous context. (<- assert by me)

+Worse then goto :
+- async
+- many place in source code to register an event

 [GOTO still considered harmful? : stackoverflow.com](http://stackoverflow.com/questions/46586/goto-still-considered-harmful)

 [Add Angular1 Event Patterns/Best Practices](https://github.com/johnpapa/angular-styleguide/issues/805)